Lower School Curriculum

 Second Grade

-Examine the color wheel in depth; investigate negative and positive shapes; experiment with the elements of texture and value; explore printmaking; model in clay; build a three-dimensional sculpture; discover contemporary art; learn the genres of still life, portraiture and landscape.
+Examine the color wheel in depth; experiment with the elements of texture; explore printmaking; model in clay; build a three-dimensional sculpture; learn the genres of still life, portraiture and landscape.

 Third Grade

-Drawing from observation; design and paint a landscape with illusionistic depth; use printmaking tools to make a Day of the Dead print with Spanish titles; model and carve a relief terracotta clay tile; employ math skills to measure and divide space with a ruler; study Chicago public sculpture and architecture and create ceramic tiles in the style of Louis Sullivan.
+Drawing from observation; design and paint a landscape with illusionistic depth; use printmaking tools to make a Day of the Dead print with Spanish titles; model in clay; study form in creating a realistic still life; study a range of artists and styles from different cultures.

 Fourth Grade

-Examine masterworks from the Art Institute collection; draw the figure in action; learn drawing techniques of contour, gesture, and sketching; employ a range of value in a self-portrait; mix tints and shades with acrylic paints on canvas; carve a linoleum block and make a Japanese print; fold origami cranes; practice Chinese calligraphy with a bamboo brush and ink and make a bamboo painting; use a compass to design an Indian manuscript for the Hindu god Ganesha; design Lunar New Year banners for a restaurant in Uptown; study the monuments of the Silk Road and model an Islamic eight-pointed star tile out of clay.
+Discover contemporary art; use different drawing techniques to create value in a self-portrait; mix tints and shades with acrylic paints on canvas; carve a linoleum block for printmaking; fold origami cranes; practice Chinese calligraphy with a bamboo brush and ink and make a bamboo painting; build and model in clay.

 Computer Science

-Computer science in the lower school engages students in grades JK–4 in activities aligned with the national CSTA Standards.
-A variety of unplugged and plugged STEAM activities are explored to teach problem solving, computational thinking, coding and creating.
-Block based coding apps and programs are used throughout the grades for integrated projects with other subjects.
-Students are exposed to a variety of tools to grow their interest and exposure to computer science and computational thinking.
+Computer science in the Lower School immerses students in activities aligned with the national CSTA Standards.
+Students engage in unplugged and plugged STEAM activities as they build their understanding of computational thinking.
+Block-based coding apps, programs and robots are used, including Scratch Jr, Scratch and Dash robots, to expose students to a variety of tools that can grow their interest in computer science.
 Students work collaboratively on developmentally appropriate projects to better understand the core concepts and practices of computer science.

 Counseling

-The lower school counseling program provides a range of prevention and intervention services to support the social and emotional wellbeing of all students.
-The Roundtable program helps children gain a foundation in the areas of self- awareness, self-management, relationship skills and responsible decision making.
-Counselors visit each classroom JK–4 to build relationships, lead discussions, and facilitate activities that promote positive mental health and wellbeing of students.
+The Lower School counseling program provides a range of prevention and intervention services to support the social and emotional well-being of all students.
+The Roundtable program helps children gain a foundation in the areas of self-awareness, self-management, relationship skills and responsible decision making.
+Counselors visit each JK-4 classroom to build relationships, lead discussions, and facilitate activities that promote the positive mental health and well-being of students.
 In the early grades, the goal is to help children develop a vocabulary to talk about feelings.
 As they get older, the curriculum shifts to help children think about group dynamics and forming healthy relationships.

 Library

-The library program serves all lower school students.
+The library program serves all Lower School students.
 Goals are organized into four curricular areas: accessing information, evaluating information, using and creating information, and appreciating information and literature in all formats.
 The librarian collaborates with homeroom and special subject teachers to ensure an integrated curriculum.
-Students, teachers and parents are encouraged to visit the library to select materials for pleasure reading, for assignments and to satisfy natural (and encouraged) curiosity.
+Students, teachers and parents/guardians are encouraged to visit the library to select materials for pleasure reading, for assignments and to satisfy natural (and encouraged) curiosity.

 Learning Resources

-The lower school learning resources program is designed to work with children who have diagnosed learning differences in collaboration with their teachers and families.
-Support is provided through individualized remediation, modifications, accommodations and/or consultative services.
-The primary goal is to meet the unique needs of our youngest students preparing them to be confident and resourceful learners.
+The Lower School learning resources program is designed to work with children who have diagnosed learning differences or who are at risk for learning challenges based on the development of their foundational skills.
+In collaboration with teachers and families, support is provided to students through research-based interventions, as well as individualized remediation, modifications, accommodations and/or consultative services.
+The primary goal of this program is to meet the unique needs of our youngest students, preparing them to be confident and resourceful learners.

 Health Services

-Latin employs two full-time registered nurses, one in the lower school and one to serve the middle and upper schools.
-The nurses provide immediate emergency care, do initial assessments and work with parents and health care providers to help children with chronic conditions remain healthy at school.
-They also educate students, faculty and parents about health issues and good health practices.
+Latin employs full-time registered nurses who provide immediate emergency care, do initial assessments and work with parents/guardians and health care providers to help children with chronic conditions remain healthy at school.
+They also educate students, faculty and parents/guardians about health issues and good health practices.

 Students are well versed in the "power of yet" and the value in continuing to grow, defying expectations or limitations.